-The following provides general information on the Fund's principal investments.
-The Fund's Statement of Additional Information (SAI) provides information about the Fund's non-principal investments and may provide additional information about the Fund's principal investments.
+The following provides general information on the Fund's and the Underlying Fund's principal investments.
+The Fund's Statement of Additional Information (SAI) provides information about the Fund's and the Underlying Fund's non-principal investments and may provide additional information about the Fund's and Underlying Fund's principal investments.